csmangum/pypinion/README.md

-# pypinion
+# PyPinion
-Identify opinions in text
+PyPinion is a model designed to identify opinions in text.

+This initial version is based on self-labeled sentences from